 return(0)

-When using such a detector, you’ll quickly find that it is not sufficient.
-You’ll need another pass to clean up the detection signal.
+Additionally, you’ll need another pass to clean up the detection signal.

 def clean_vad(v):